 Today, jeans come in many styles, from skater peg-legs to seriously baggy; wood floors are in; and salads are green and organic.

-Grandma's chicken and rice casserole was my personal favorite and one of the main reasons I crowned her The Casserole Queen (behind her back, of course).
+Grandma's chicken and rice casserole was my personal favorite, and it was one of the main reasons I crowned her the Casserole Queen (behind her back, of course).